kartik-v/yii2-builder/CHANGE.md

 - (enh #77): Enhancements for horizontal form styles.
 - (enh #81): Allow attribute settings properties to be setup as Closure in `TabularForm::attributes`.
 - (enh #82): Add content before and after in Form builder.
+- (enh #83): More correct Closure input parse for Form widget.

 version 1.6.0
 =============